 [Editor’s note: “10 Best High-Growth Stocks to Buy for Young Investors” was originally published in November 2019.
 It has since been updated to include the most relevant information available.]

-This remains true even with the impact of the novel coronavirus.
+This mindset is valid even with the impact of the novel coronavirus.
 Indeed, young investors will likely look back on the pandemic as an awful event that nevertheless transformed their financial trajectory.
 Frankly, there has never been a better time to buy great companies on discount.

 With that in mind, here are the top 10 high-growth stocks to buy for young investors: